Flag Hardy space theory on Heisenberg groups and applications: Preliminaries on the Heisenberg group

+and the key steps of the proof are estimating the sum \eqref{eq:sum-some-rects} in terms of the measures of the $A_{Q,k}$, much as in \eqref{sum Qk AQK}, estimating the measures of the $A_{Q,k}$ in terms of the measures of the $A_{Q,k}$, much as in \eqref{eq:size of AIk2}, and arguing with sums as in \eqref{eq:last-step-Journe}. \end{proof}

-Evidently $c_{\delta}$ depends on $\delta$, but it also depends on the parameter $\alpha$ in the definition of $\tilde{\Omega}$.
-We say that a constant is \emph{geometric} if it depends on inherent properties of the Heisenberg group and its geometry (including its decompositions into tiles and rectangles), the apertures of the cones that appear in the various definitions, and the enlargement factors that connect adapted rectangles and supports of particles; a \emph{geometric multiple} is defined similarly.
-The constants mentioned above are geometric, except that some depend on $p$, others on $M$ and $N$, and others on positive parameters $\alpha$ and $\delta$.
+We say that a constant is \emph{geometric} if it depends on inherent properties of the Heisenberg group and its geometry (including its decompositions into tiles and shards), the apertures of the cones that appear in the various definitions, and the enlargement factors that connect shards and supports of particles; a \emph{geometric multiple} is defined similarly.
+The constants mentioned above are geometric, except that some depend on $p$, others on $M$ and $N$, and others on positive parameters $\alpha$ and $\epsilon$.
 We use the notation $A \lesssim B$ to mean that there is a constant $C$ such that $A \leq C B$, and $A \eqsim B$ to mean that $A \lesssim B$ and $A \lesssim B$.
 If the constant is geometric, we do not necessarily point this out explicitly.
-However, when the implicit constant in one of these inequalities depends on a nongeometric constant, we indicate this explicitly, for example, we might write $\sum_{k \in \N} 2^{-\delta k} \eqsim_\delta 1$.
-The constant $\alpha$ that we use in the definition of $\tilde{\Omega}$ will be geometric; so will $\delta$ in Lemma \ref{lem:Journe}.
+However, when the implicit constant in one of these inequalities depends on a nongeometric constant, we often indicate this explicitly, to make the proof more transparent, for example, we might write $\sum_{k \in \N} 2^{-\epsilon k} \eqsim_\epsilon 1$.
+Many of the constants that we use in our proofs are geometric.